 The main goal of debt consolidation is to pay off high-interest debts first, like credit cards and payday loans.
 However, a lower interest rate isn’t always guaranteed.
 Debt consolidation will depend on the borrower’s credit score, income, and other factors.
 The FICO model gets used in about 90% of lending decisions which rates your character, capital, and capacity.

-Debt consolidation may not always be the best choice for everybody.
+Pro tip: Debt consolidation may not always be the best choice for everybody.
 Borrowers with poor credit scores face rejection or could end up with even worse terms than their existing debts.
-You will need to know all the interest rates and balances for each card to see if debt consolidation is right for you.
+You will need to know each card’s interest rates and balances to see if debt consolidation is right for you.

 Debt consolidation won’t wipe out your balance.
 It just rolls it into one large monthly payment.
 If you have decent to good credit, a new loan with a lower interest rate will save you money.